patreshubham94/CalculatorExercise/addition.md

 ## Scenario: Addition of more than 2 numbers

-  Given that the calculator is ON.

-  When we enter more than two numbers.
-  By putting plus sign between 2 consecutive numbers.
-  And I press equals sign.

-  Then I get addition of all number as a result.

-## Scenario: Addition of more than 2 numbers

 - Given: On the calculator
 - When: Enter first "number",
   and then enter second "number",